UCR-Research-Computing/UCR-Research-Computing.github.io/Knowledge_Base/Ursa_Major_Policy.md

 To use Ursa Major, researchers must:

 1. Have an **active UCR NetID**.
-2. Complete the required **Ursa Major training and acknowledgment process**.
-3. Submit an allocation request according to their research needs (details below).
+2. Submit an allocation request according to their research needs (details below).

 Researchers will be assigned **either an Explore Tier or Advanced Tier allocation** based on their proposal and needs.